Maruti Suzuki Swift Summary

 Maruti Suzuki Swift Highlights

-The 2018 Maruti Suzuki Swift uses the same Heartect platorm as the Baleno.
+The 2018 Maruti Suzuki Swift uses the same Heartect platform as the Baleno.
 It's a pretty-looking car, with soft lines all over.
 Up-front, the wide grille, along with the up-swept headlamps that incorporate LED projectors, give it a rather aggressive appeal.
 You will also notice that the floating roof is now a trend among most cars on the market, and finds its way onto the new Swift as well.
 Mildly flared wheel arches along the sides give the car a masculine appeal.
 At the rear, the squared LED tail lamps look brilliant when lit up, especially in the dark.
 Another nice touch are the door-handles now placed in the C-pillar, giving one the impression the little car is a three-door hatch.
 Overall, the exterior justifies the high-set Maruti Suzuki Swift price.

 Engine Specifications & Performance